-New York Adoption Law States:
+Pennsylvania Adoption Law States:

-In order to place your child for adoption, you are required to sign surrenders.
-In NY, an attorney must meet with you to review the surrenders.
-Surrenders cannot be signed until at least three days after birth.
+In order to place your child for adoption you are required to sign consent paperwork.
+The consent cannot be signed until at least three days after birth.

-If the birth father is available, he will also be required to sign surrenders and is able to sign before or after birth.
+If the birth father is available, he will also be required to sign consent paperwork.
+The law allows him to sign before or after birth.